 23. The Pitch debate: The state of pitches to be laid out in the Test series against New Zealand has thrown up interesting reactions from Indian cricketers.
 India had produced spin tracks against South Africa last year, and even won a Test against South Africa.
 With such a spinner friendly pitch and spinners, we indeed have an edge in the match.
 So get ready to answer whether there should be rules and regulations set against this aspect as well?

 24. Women’s World cup: India women’s cricket proved their mettle with the marvelous performance on the pitch and stood second worldwide.
 Find out the facts that have positioned Indian to another level when women cricket comes into picture.

 25. Davis Cup controversy: Considering the role of Tennis Association in the Davis cup, every year there is some or other form of controversy that spoils the sportsmanship spirit of the sport.
 This year as well one controversy made its way amidst the game.
 Every player has the right to choose his partner for the doubles match.
 In the last match when Rohan Bopanna chose to play with Mahesh Bhupathi, his decision was not accepted by the association.
 Rather, Leander Paes was instead given the final call by association to play the match with Rohan Bopanna.
 Taking a look at this situation, be prepared to answer the role of association in the match, should they interfere with the privileges that rest with the players?

-We hope that the above listed Top 25 Essay topics for XAT 2018 that will ease your efforts of searching for important topics.
+The above listed Top 25 Essay topics for XAT 2018 will ease your efforts to scout for important topics.
 All the topics are relevant for the Paper 2 and can be asked in any form.
-So be prepared to know everything about the landmark events and score well in the GK section of XAT 2018 Exam.
+So be prepared to know everything about the landmark events and score well in the GK section of XAT 2018.

 Best of Luck for XAT 2018